-[Note: If in doubt, it is better to use an Adrenaline autoinjector than not use it, even if in hindsight the reaction is not anaphylaxis.
+[Note: If in doubt, it is better to use an adrenaline autoinjector than not use it, even if in hindsight the reaction is not anaphylaxis.
 Under-treatment of anaphylaxis is more harmful and potentially life threatening than over treatment of a mild to moderate allergic reaction.
-Refer to page 41 of the Anaphylaxis Guidelines].
+Refer to 'Frequently asked questions' on the Resources tab of the Department's Anaphylaxis Policy.]